Chapter 11: Nuclear Magnetic Resonance with nmrglue and nmrsim#

 plt.gca().invert_xaxis()

-Alternatively, NMRglue contains an object called a unit conversion object that can be created and used to convert between ppm, Hz, and point index values for any position in an NMR spectrum.
-To create a unit unit conversion object, use the make_uc() function which takes two arguments – the dictionary, dic, and the original data array, data, generated from reading the NMR file in section 11.2.
+Alternatively, nmrglue contains an object called a unit conversion object that can be created and used to convert between ppm, Hz, and point index values for any position in an NMR spectrum.
+To create a unit conversion object, use the make_uc() function which takes two arguments – the dictionary, dic, and the original data array, data, generated from reading the NMR file in section 11.2.

 unit_conv = ng.pipe.make_uc(dic, data)